xwmario/Warez/README.md

 - [Ombi](http://ombi.io/) Want a Movie or TV Show on Plex or Emby?
 Use Ombi!
 - [Plex Requests](http://plexrequests.8bits.ca/) Simple automated way for users to request new content for Plex
 - [plexrequests-meteor](https://github.com/lokenx/plexrequests-meteor) Meteor version of the original Plex Requests
 - [Mellow](https://github.com/v0idp/Mellow/) Discord Bot which can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming.
-Based off of node:9.3
+- [MediaButler](https://github.com/physk/MediaButler) Discord bot for use with PleX and several other apps that work with it.
+- [CDRomance](https://cdromance.com/) PSP, PSX, PS2, Gameboy, NDS, SNES, Dreamcast, and Gamecube ROMs and ISOs.
+- [redump.org](http://redump.org/) Disc preservation database and internet community dedicated to collecting precise and accurate information about every video game ever released on optical media of any system.

 ### Plex Scripts and Tools
+- [PlexMissingEpisodes](https://github.com/MysticRyuujin/PlexMissingEpisodes) Scan Plex library for missing episodes using TheTVDB.
+- [Gaps](https://github.com/JasonHHouse/Gaps) Find the missing movies in your Plex Server.
+- [PlexRecs](https://github.com/nwithan8/PlexRecs) A Discord bot that provides movie and TV show recommendations from your Plex library.
+- ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi and NVIDIA Shield.
 - [plex_top_playlists](https://github.com/pbrink231/plex_top_playlists) A python script to get top weekly or top popular lists and put them in plex as playlists.
 - [JBOPS](https://github.com/blacktwin/JBOPS) Just a Bunch Of Plex Scripts
 - [plex-subtitles-normalizer](https://github.com/caridy/plex-subtitles-normalizer) CLI tool to fix subtitles needed by Plex Media Center